 Is the surgery performed in an accredited surgical facility?

 Yes.
 Dr. Robles does his surgeries in a facility accredited by the State of Arizona.
-He does not operate in his office.
 Dr. Robles wants his patients to be safe throughout the surgery and this can only occur in a facility that has all the monitors and personnel to achieve this.

 Is the surgery done under local or general anesthesia?

 The risks of performing plastic surgery procedures under local anesthesia is very high.
 Local anesthesia medication has lidocaine and epinephrine which can cause the heart rate to increase and potentially cause the heart to go into a fatal heart rate.
 Also, local anesthesia can not fully numb up the area where the surgery is done, so patients will feel pain during the surgery.

 The safest way to perform plastic surgery procedures is with general anesthesia.
 The medications used during general anesthesia are very safe and are removed from your body very fast.
 So, the after effects of general anesthesia are very short.
 Also, Dr. Robles uses a precise surgical technique during all of his surgeries, which ensures less general anesthesia will be used during the surgeries.
 This allows patients a rapid recovery.

 An M.D.
 Anesthesiologist, with over 30 years experience performs the general anesthesia.